spullara/pcterm128/README.md

 ### PC.ML4

-PC.ML4 contains routines for the user interface, such as displaying menus, getting user input, and updating the screen.
+PC.ML4 contains routines for increasing the disk speed.
+I had to remove this from pcboot to get it to run under the VICE emulator.

 ### PC.ML5